-- a.
-Persons who are University Representatives should ensure when exercising lawful freedom of speech that they do not represent themselves as spokespersons for the University unless they are authorised to do so, consistent with the Code of Conduct and the UNE Media Policy. - b.
-University Academic staff should ensure when exercising lawful freedom of speech in relation to academic matters that UNE's Academic Freedom Statement is considered.
+- c. the reasonable and proportionate regulation of conduct to enable the University to fulfill its duty to foster the wellbeing of staff and students; - d.
+UNE Representatives should ensure when exercising lawful freedom of speech that they do not represent themselves as spokespersons for the University unless they are authorised to do so; and - e.
+University academic staff should ensure when exercising lawful freedom of speech in relation to academic matters that UNE's Academic Freedom Statement is considered.

-Principle 3 - The University actively promotes freedom of lawful speech
+Principle 3 - The University actively promotes freedom of lawful speech.